-On Compliant Cloud, your application is contained within an Environment, which contains a number of Services, which each contain a number of Jobs.
+On The Platform, your application is contained within an Environment, which contains a number of Services, which each contain a number of Jobs.
 Each of those jobs is mapped to a Container - specifically, a Docker container.
 Each container is started from a Docker image, which comes from either Datica’s own set of images (for databases, caches, and automatically-added services) or from images built from your code pushes.

 Quoting Docker’s documentation: